b-dhillon/6protons/README.md

 # 6 Protons

 ### Project Description:
 - Six Protons is a VR minimum viable product.
-It is designed to teach organic chemistry via visualizing concepts using interactive 3D models embedded in a virtual universe.
-The project, in its current form, focuses on organic chemistry.
+It is designed to teach organic chemistry via visualizing concepts using interactive 3D models, embedded in a virtual universe.
+The project in its current form focuses on organic chemistry.
 However, once finished, this program will be scalable and allow for the creation of 3D lessons across a variety of STEM subjects.
-This application is very much still under development.
-It is currently being rewritten.
+This project is under development and is currently being rewritten.

 ## User Interface Stills:
 <p align="center">